Mountain Pine Beetle, Dendroctonus

 Host: Western larch

-Larch needle blight and larch needle cast, which are reported as a complex because of their similar signatures as viewed from the air declined from 10,539 acres reported in 2000 to approximately 5,600 acres in 2001.
-The Wallowa-Whitman, Colville, Wenatchee, and Warm Springs Indian Reservation Reporting Areas accounted for over 80% of the recorded activity Region-wide.
-Over 55% of reported activity occurred on private lands with the remaining areas mapped on federally managed lands.
+Larch needle blight and larch casebearer, which are reported as a complex because of their similar signatures as viewed from the air, declined from 15,836 acres reported in 1999 to less than 7,000 acres in 2000.
+Larch needle cast increased from 1,924 acres in 1999 to 10,539 acres in 2000, still well below the approximately 65,000 acres reported in 1998.
+The Mt.
+Hood and Wenatchee National Forests and the Warm Springs Indian Reservation accounted for over 97% of the reported acres affected by larch needle cast.
 Concentrations of infections were quite localized and mainly involved dense thickets of seedlings and saplings.
-These foliage diseases were most severe in stands of western larch growing in moist grand fir and moist sub-alpine fir plant associations as well as in riparian areas.
+These foliage diseases were most severe in stands of western larch growing in moist grand fir and moist sub-alpine fir plant associations as well as in riparian areas

 Lodgepole Pine Needle Cast, Lophodermella

-Host: Lodgepole pine Appearance of this needle disease on lodgepole pine is sporadic and strongly influenced by weather conditions.
+Appearance of this needle disease on lodgepole pine is sporadic and strongly influenced by weather conditions.
 Infected trees will shed foliage prematurely, and vigor and growth may be reduced with successive years of infection.
-Over 75% of the trees with heavy discolorations of the lower crowns of lodgepole pine, typical of lodgepole pine needle cast, were detected on the Wenatchee, Colville, Yakima, and North Cascades National Park Reporting Areas.
-Areas mapped as affected by lodgepole pine needle cast in 2001 totaled 5,235 acres, down from the 9,863 acres in 2000
+Heavy discolorations of the lower crowns of lodgepole pine, typical of lodgepole pine needle cast, were detected on the Winema National Forest (accounting for over 91% over the reported acres).
+The causal agent was not verified, but the symptom was fairly widespread, covering over 9,800 acres in 2000, down from over 17,200 acres reported in 1999 and over 55,000 acres reported in 1998.

 Douglas-fir Needle Cast, Rhabdocline